ballerina-platform/module-ballerina-websubhub/websubhub-ballerina/module.md

 #### Using Publisher Client

-* PublisherClient APIs are defined by the Ballerina standard library team and it has nothing to do with websub specification.
-As mentioned earlier, Even though the websub specification extensively discusses the relationship between the subscriber and hub, it does not really discuss much about the relationship between the publisher and hub.
+* The `PublisherClient` APIs are defined by Ballerina and it has no connection with the WebSub specification.
+As mentioned earlier, even though the
+WebSub specification extensively discusses the relationship between the subscriber and hub, it does not discuss much the relationship between the publisher and hub.

-* Following is a sample of **WebSub Publisher Client**.
+* The following is a sample **WebSub Publisher Client**.

 ```ballerina
     websubhub:PublisherClient publisherClient = new ("http://localhost:9191/websub/hub");